 The researcher selected the student community and educational content.
 He chose the eighth grade and the unit of Construction Technology; the fourth unit in the eighth-grade technology book in the second semester (2017/2018).

 The researcher prepared the study tools (a set of educational videos) to teach the pilot sample.
 The researcher also designed the lesson plans as well as the achievement test, which was presented to the arbitrators, then made the requested changes.
-(Annex 2).
+(Annex 2)?????.

 The researcher visited the Abi Salma Al-Karmi Basic Girls School on 22 March 2018.
 He proposed to conduct the study on two classes of the eighth graders.
 The school administration and technology teacher approved and welcomed the proposed research.
 Thus, this school was chosen for the study.